-The P & P committee meets monthly during the regular university terms.
+The P&P committee meets twice monthly during the regular university terms.
 Co-chairs may schedule additional meetings as needed.
-At least one of these meetings every semester will include graduate program directors and/or their representatives.
+At least one of these meetings every semester will include an invitation to all graduate program directors that offer educational degrees or concentrations and/or their representatives.